brockriemenschneider/The-Clan-CMS-Project/readme.txt

 by manually deleting the "clancms/controllers/install.php", "clancms/libraries/Installer.php", and the "clancms/views/install/" folder.

 5) After you have done all of this you will be able to login to the Admin CP and start managing your site.

+-----TROUBLESHOOTING-----

+If you are using GoDaddy or the installation guide is not appearing then follow the steps below:

+1) Open up .htaccess file in the root directory and change
+#RewriteBase /
+to
+RewriteBase /

+2) Save and close the file and refresh to see if you can get to the installation guide.
+If you are still having issues please contact us on the Xcel Gaming Forums.